-How to treat high-level athletic impairments, cervicogenic dizziness, TOS and other impairments with manipulative techniques is covered throughout the course.
+How to treat high-level athletic impairments, headaches, cervicogenic dizziness, TOS and other impairments with manipulative techniques is covered throughout the course.

 Often-times, in order to provide effective, pain-free HVLA treatment, other manipulative techniques, such as soft tissue manipulation and grades 1-4, must be employed prior.
 These techniques are also covered throughout this course as an aid and adjunct to the HVLA techniques you will learn.